mjordan/islandora_solution_pack_remote_resource/modules/islandora_remote_resource_batch/README.md

 ### Additional, arbitrary datastreams

 Objects managed by the Remote Resource Solution Pack only require an OBJ datastream that contains the URL of the remote resource.
 MODS, DC, and TN datastreams are optional.
+If they are noto present on ingest, Islandora will generate default datastreams.

 For local purposes, you may want your objects to have datastreams in addition to a MODS, DC, or TN.
 To ingest additional datastreams, add files you want to create the datastreams from using the following file naming convention: for a base text file with the name somefile.txt, a datastream with the datastream ID 'JPEG' will be created from a file with the name `somefile.JPEG.jpg`.

 The datastream's mimetype will be derived from its extension, in the example above, `.jpg`.
 Its label will be 'JPEG datastream'.
 The DSID and extension have no relationship, they just happend to be consistent in this example.